 - Oil: Use your favorite frying oil.

-How to Make Qatayef
+How to Make Atayef

-Mix the dry ingredients together, then add the warm water and rose water.
-Mix until you get a consistency that's slightly runnier than pancake batter (you might need slightly more water).
-Cover the pancake batter with a towel and let it rest for an hour.
+Then add the wet ingredients (warm water and rose water).
+Mix until you get a slightly runnier consistency than pancake batter (you might need slightly more water).
+Cover the pancake batter with a towel to rest for an hour.

-After your atayef batter has rested, heat a nonstick skillet or pan to medium heat.
+After your atayef batter has rested, heat a non-stick pan to medium heat.
 Scoop the batter using a measuring cup (¼ cup) or ice cream scoop.
-Once the batter has bubbled and changed in color slightly, take the pancake off the stove and cover it with a towel.
-Repeat until the batter is finished.
 Do not flip the pancake!
+Remove once small bubbles have formed.

 Fold over the pancake and pinch the sides together firmly with your fingers.